-The Fusion[®] mixed signal FPGA satisfies the demand from system architects for a device that simplifies design and unleashes their creativity.
+The Actel Fusion[®] mixed signal FPGA satisfies the demand from system architects for a device that simplifies design and unleashes their creativity.
 As the world's first mixed signal programmable logic family, Fusion integrates mixed signal analog, flash memory, and FPGA fabric in a monolithic device.
-Fusion devices enable designers to quickly move from concept to completed design and then deliver feature-rich systems to market.
-This new technology takes advantage of the unique properties of Microsemi flash-based FPGAs, including a high-isolation, triple-well process and the ability to support high-voltage transistors to meet the demanding requirements of mixed signal system design.
+Actel Fusion devices enable designers to quickly move from concept to completed design and then deliver feature-rich systems to market.
+This new technology takes advantage of the unique properties of Actel flash-based FPGAs, including a high-isolation, triple-well process and the ability to support high-voltage transistors to meet the demanding requirements of mixed signal system design.

-Fusion mixed signal FPGAs bring the benefits of programmable logic to many application areas, including power management, smart battery charging, clock generation and management, and motor control.
+Actel Fusion mixed signal FPGAs bring the benefits of programmable logic to many application areas, including power management, smart battery charging, clock generation and management, and motor control.
 Until now, these applications have only been implemented with costly and space-consuming discrete analog components or mixed signal ASIC solutions.
-Fusion mixed signal FPGAs present new capabilities for system development by allowing designers to integrate a wide range of functionality into a single device, while at the same time offering the flexibility of upgrades late in the manufacturing process or after the device is in the field.
-Fusion devices provide an excellent alternative to costly and time-consuming mixed signal ASIC designs.
-In addition, when used in conjunction with the Cortex-M1, Fusion technology represents the definitive mixed signal FPGA platform.
+Actel Fusion mixed signal FPGAs present new capabilities for system development by allowing designers to integrate a wide range of functionality into a single device, while at the same time offering the flexibility of upgrades late in the manufacturing process or after the device is in the field.
+Actel Fusion devices provide an excellent alternative to costly and time-consuming mixed signal ASIC designs.
+In addition, when used in conjunction with the Actel Cortex-M1, Actel Fusion technology represents the definitive mixed signal FPGA platform.

-Flash-based Fusion devices are Instant On.
+Flash-based Fusion devices are live at power-up.
 As soon as the system power is applied, within normal operating specifications, Fusion devices start working.
 Fusion devices have a 128-bit flash-based lock and industry-leading AES decryption, used to secure programmed intellectual property (IP) and configuration data.
-Fusion devices are the most comprehensive single-chip analog and digital programmable logic solution available today.
+Actel Fusion devices are the most comprehensive single-chip analog and digital programmable logic solution available today.

-To support this new ground-breaking technology, Microsemi has developed a series of major tool innovations to help maximize designer productivity.
-Implemented as extensions to the popular Libero[®] System-on-Chip (SoC), these new tools allow designers to easily instantiate and configure peripherals within a design, establish links between peripherals, create or import building blocks or reference designs, and perform hardware verification.
+To support this new ground-breaking technology, Actel has developed a series of major tool innovations to help maximize designer productivity.
+Implemented as extensions to the popular Actel Libero[®] Integrated Design Environment (IDE), these new tools allow designers to easily instantiate and configure peripherals within a design, establish links between peripherals, create or import building blocks or reference designs, and perform hardware verification.
 This tool suite will also add comprehensive hardware/software debug capability as well as a suite of utilities to simplify development of embedded soft-processor-based solutions.